rekapap/CV_2019/README.md

 ### About me
 I'm a full stack developer with experience in graphic design and animation.

+### Where did my interest start
+It started with building simple websites in CSS and HTML or using Joomla.
+Meanwhile, I was teaching myself Photoshop, Illustrator and other design software.
+Later on, my software engineer partner started quizzing me on various programming questions just for fun.
+That's when my interests fully got peaked.
+Since then I enjoy solving problems on various websites like Codewars, Hackerrank, Leetcode etc.

 ## Projects

 ### Makers Projects